gfldex/perl6-proc-async-timeout/README.md

 # OUTPUT: ⟨sleep⟩ timed out after 2 seconds.
 ```

+## Methods

+Proc::Async::Timeout.start(:$timeout, |c --> Promise:D)

+Executes the stored command and sets a timeout.
+All additional arguments are
+forwarded to `Proc::Async.start`.

 ## LICENSE

 All files (unless noted otherwise) can be used, modified and redistributed